Antrim Coast: Drive the Causeway Coastal Route

 • Day 3: Sightseeing in Derry and a leisurely drive back to Belfast or south into the Republic of Ireland.

-Along the way, you will encounter most of Northern Ireland’s points of interest.
-Actually, you will come across so many incredible sights that you will probably have to make some tough decisions on what to leave out or what to see quickly.
+Along the way, you will encounter many of Northern Ireland's best points of interest, which means that you'll probably have to make some tough decisions on what to leave out or what to see quickly.

 Waves hitting pillars at Giant's Causeway.
 Text overlay says "Northern Ireland's Causeway Coastal Route"